bigchaindb/org/ROADMAP.md

 ### Not Done Yet, or Not Sure if Done Yet

+1. Constructing the UTXO set and computing the app hash _the slow way_.
 1. Prod-ready requirements of software that we use: py-abci
 1. Shutdown procedure.
 (Generic process management.)
 Crash-fault tolerance.
    Recover from MongoDB crashes into a consistent state.
-1. Ability to add validator nodes during runtime: allow a less-secure version for now. - Nearly done now.
-PR in review.
+1. New `bigchaindb upsert-validator` subcommand to add/change/remove a validator at run time, "insecure" way. - PRs in review
 1. Update and expand unit tests (single-node).
 Add four-node tests.
 Integration tests using network driver.
    Run all test on Travis CI, if possible.
 1. Set up a network for the AE team to do some performance tests.